-Measurement ScalesFDOF measures Putnam County fires by acres burned per timeframe.
+Measurement Scales FDOF measures Putnam County fires by acres burned per timeframe.
 The Keetch-Byram Fire Drought Index for wildfires likelihood is used in Putnam County.

-Vulnerability\ High
+Vulnerability High

-- Previous Occurrences Between 1999-2008, Putnam County had 1,135 fires and 11,341 acres burned.
+Previous Occurrences Between 1999-2008, Putnam County had 1,135 fires and had to be treated for smoke inhalation in a hospital.

+11,341 acres burned.
 In this approximate 10-year span, the worst years for wildfires were 1999, 2000, 2006, 2007 and 2008.
 (See Table 10 in section 4 for more details).
-This includes events where homes were destroyed, buildings were evacuated, roads were closed, and a resident or two had to be treated for smoke inhalation in a hospital. - Probability of Future Occurrences\ High (The county has had some type of wildfires about every year (FDOF, 2009), see Table 11 in Section 4 for wildfires causes)
+This includes events where homes were destroyed, buildings were evacuated, roads were closed, and a resident or two wildfires about every year (FDOF, 2009), see Table 11 in